 In the event the Federal Energy Regulatory Commission (FERC) or any successor or other federal or state governmental agency exercises jurisdiction over the Gathering Services and/or rates provided for under this Agreement, then Gatherer, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Shipper.

-ARTICLE IV - GATHERING RATES
+ARTICLE IV - GATHERING RATES AND UNPROFITABILITY

 Gatherer shall charge and Shipper shall pay Gatherer the Gathering rate(s) specified in APPENDIX “A” attached hereto, commencing with the Month in which this Agreement is effective and each Month thereafter.
-The monthly Gathering payment to be paid by Shipper shall be determined by multiplying the MMBtu’s allocated at the Receipt Point(s) by the applicable Gathering rate.
+The monthly Gathering payment to be paid by Shipper shall be determined by multiplying the Mcf’s allocated at the Receipt Point(s) by the applicable Gathering rate.

+4.02 Notwithstanding anything contained in this Agreement to the contrary, if, in the sole opinion of Gatherer, the continued operation of Gatherer's Facilities, or any portion thereof, or the providing of Gathering Services hereunder, becomes unprofitable or uneconomical to Gatherer, for whatever reasons, then Gatherer shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Shipper.

 ARTICLE V - QUANTITY

-Gatherer agrees to receive a scheduled quantity of Shipper's Gas at the Receipt Point(s) designated in APPENDIX “C”, attached hereto and made a part hereof, for Gathering on a commercially reasonable efforts basis and subject to the Article titled “NOMINATIONS AND SCHEDULING” contained herein.
+Gatherer agrees to receive a scheduled quantity of Shipper's Gas at the Receipt Point(s) designated in APPENDIX “C”, attached hereto and made a part hereof, up to the MDQ for Gathering on an interruptible basis and subject to the Article titled “NOMINATIONS AND SCHEDULING” contained herein.

-Gatherer agrees to deliver for the account of Shipper at the Delivery Point(s) designated on APPENDIX “C”, the scheduled quantity of Gas received from Shipper at the Receipt Point(s), less FL&U, on a commercially reasonable efforts basis and subject to the Article titled “NOMINATIONS AND SCHEDULING” contained herein.
+Gatherer agrees to deliver for the account of Shipper at the Delivery Point(s) designated on APPENDIX “C”, the scheduled quantity of Gas received from Shipper at the Receipt Point(s), less FL&U, on an interruptible basis and subject to the Article titled “NOMINATIONS AND SCHEDULING” contained herein.
 Shipper shall accept, or cause acceptance of the Gas delivered by Gatherer at the Delivery Point(s).

 Shipper shall arrange with Third Parties for all services upstream of the Receipt Point(s) and downstream of the Delivery Point(s) to effect the receipt and delivery of Shipper's Gas by Gatherer.